gmarm/AlamofireURLRequestConfigurable/README.md

 ## Usage

-It's as easy as making your routers conform to the `URLRequestConfigurable` protocol.
+Using `URLRequestConfigurable` is as easy as making your Routers conform to the `URLRequestConfigurable` protocol.
 You can then use `Alamofire` normally to perform the requests like before:

 ```swift
 Alamofire.Manager.sharedInstance.request(Router.Get())